nicolasleigh/NoteBooks/JavaScript/notes.md

 ### Is JavaScript a compiled or interpreted language

 `JavaScript` is an interpreted language, not a compiled language.
 An interpreter in the browser reads over the `JavaScript` code, interprets each line, and runs it.
 Nowadays modern browsers use a technology known as Just-In-Time (JIT) compilation, which compiles `JavaScript` to executable bytecode just as it is about to run.

+### Events

+`Events` are "things" that happen to HTML elements.
+When JavaScript is used in HTML pages, JavaScript can react on these events.
+Some of the examples of HTML events are:

+- `onchange`: An HTML element has been changed

+- `onclick`: The user clicks an HTML element

+- `onmouseover`: The user moves the mouse over an HTML element

+- `onmouseout`: The user moves the mouse away from an HTML element

+- `onkeydown`: The user pushes a keyboard key

+- `onload`: The browser has finished loading the page